aserranoTCCM/ACT-Homeworks/project1/README.md

 # MP2
 ## Introduction.
 This code is part of the Advanced Computational Techniques homework.
 The goal of this project is to compute the energy of different molecules at HF MP2 theory level.
+For this purpose we made a code in C using the [TREXIO](https://trex-coe.eu/trex-quantum-chemistry-codes/trexio) library.